IvoNet/tiny/README.md

 # Backlog / User Stories

-* As a User I WANT TO feel lucky IN ORDER TO see something new
 * As a Programmer I WANT TO test my code IN ORDER TO prove that it works before it goes into production